logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 ##### Storage connector

-During the creation of a feature group, it is possible to define the `storage_connector` parameter, this allows for saving of offline data in the desired table format outside the Hopsworks cluster.
-Currently, only [S3](../storage_connector/creation/s3.md) connectors are supported.
+During the creation of a feature group, it is possible to define the `storage_connector` parameter, this allows for management of offline data in the desired table format outside the Hopsworks cluster.
+Currently, only [S3](../storage_connector/creation/s3.md) connectors and "DELTA" `time_travel_format` format is supported.

 #### Streaming Write API